Hexagon Robotics AEON: Price, Specs & Where to Buy (2026)

 Availability

-Enterprise pilots only (BMW, Schaeffler, Pilatus)
+Enterprise deployments (BMW, Schaeffler, Pilatus)

 For available humanoid alternatives with established distribution, compare pricing at BotInfo.ai.